-N. Internal Sales Activities - Certain institutional sales and services units provide goods and services to School departments, as well as to its customers.
-These institutional sales and services units include activities such as central stores, copy centers, and postal services.
+N. Internal Sales Activities - Certain institutional auxiliary operations provide goods and services to School departments, as well as to its customers.
+These institutional auxiliary operations include activities such as central stores, copy centers, and postal services.
 In addition, the School has other miscellaneous sales and service units that operated either on a reimbursement or charge basis.
 All internal sales activities to School departments from auxiliary operations and sales and service units have been eliminated in the accompanying financial statements.
 These eliminations are recorded by removing the revenue and expense in the auxiliary operations and sales and service units and, if significant, allocating any residual balances to those departments receiving the goods and services during the year.